usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `00a5b3cbfe22a552d213308108cf1cc0`
 - :material-text: **Run description:** This run is the control, taking in no account of TA assessments (compare with runs 1-3).
 Also, no keyword filter is applied as in 1-3.
 So I expect this run to be high recall but low precision.
-LSI based on golden ratio.

 ---
 #### URS205A1